DDLund/Solar-powerplant-analysis/README.md

 2) Can we identify underperforming power inverters?
 3) Can we predict when a power inverter will underperform?

-Analysis is primaiely on Powerplant 1 data.
+Analysis is primaiely on powerplant 1 data.

 General results are as follows:
 1) We can accurately predict power generation given a days irradiation (sunlight intensity) measurements.
 2) We can identify when a power inverter underperforms based on current irradiation measurements.
 3) We cannot predict when an inverter will have an under-performning interval based on recent power performance.

-## Runnign the Code
+## Contents
 The work is written in R markdown.
-To run other files, first run all blocks of code in:
+The contents are as folows:

+Cleans the data:
 '''
 pp-clean-data.Rmd
+'''

+Investigates how to predict power-yield for a single time interval:
+'''
+pp-power-regression.Rmd
 '''